amrbashir/XBar/CONTRIBUTING.md

     > If you selected `CMake: Build`, You will find the exe in either `.\build\Debug` or `.\build\Release` depending on the variant you selected.

 ## Build the installer
-1. Open command palette and select `CMake: Select a Kit` then select `Visual Studio Build Tools 2019 Release x86_amd64` or if you are on 32bit system or want to build 32bit installer, select `Visual Studio Build Tools 2019 Release x86`.
+1. Open command palette and select `CMake: Select a Kit` then select `Visual Studio Build Tools 2019 Release amd64` or if you want to build 32bit installer, select `Visual Studio Build Tools 2019 Release amd64_x86`.
     > Make sure to clean the cache after Selecting a different Kit by opening the command palette and selecting `CMake: Delete Cache and Reconfigure`

 2. Open command palette and select `CMake: Select Variant` then select `Release`.